 1. Pursue a conventional loan

-If you can cover the car payments and other vehicle costs but lenders won’t approve you for a loan, a co-signer could be the solution.
+If you can cover car payments and insurance but lenders won’t approve you for a loan, getting a cosigner could be the solution.

 3. Save for a cheap car